-E-Commerce and Insurance Regulation: A Q&A for Agents and Companies
+E-Commerce and Insurance Regulation: Q and A for Agents and Companies

 Answer: TDI's ability to accept electronic filings varies by program area.
 To determine whether a particular item may be submitted electronically, please contact the appropriate program area: